mhewett/jatha/README.md

-# jatha LISP Library in Java
+# jatha: a LISP Library in Java

 ## Overview
 Jatha is a Java library that implements a large subset